 Our part 1 blog for tips on aggregate sampling in this series covered the important role aggregates play in many phases of highway construction.
-As samples are taken from the job site, prepared and tested in the lab, it’s important to ensure you’re meeting quality assurance requirements.
-Part 2 of this three-part series will cover proper preparation of bulk field samples for lab testing as well as necessary equipment and tips.
+As samples are taken from the job site, prepared, and tested in the lab, it’s important to ensure you’re meeting quality assurance requirements.
+Part 2 of this three-part series will cover the proper preparation of bulk field samples for lab testing as well as necessary equipment and tips.

 Coarse aggregate samples must be representative of the aggregate and should be obtained as described in ASTM D75 or AASHTO T 2.
-After samples are collected from a stockpile, conveyor belt, bin, or other source, it’s time to prepare the specimens for splitting procedures.
+After samples are collected from a stockpile, conveyor belt, bin, or other sources, it’s time to prepare the specimens for splitting procedures.
 Aggregate and other materials sampled in the field need to be reduced to appropriate sizes for lab testing while minimizing the introduction of variability during handling.
 In some cases, a few particles on a sieve might affect a gradation enough to alter an interpretation of the field sample and consequently the entire site’s compliance with specifications.
-The appropriate bulk sample reduction method is dependent mainly on the nominal maximum size of the aggregate, the amount of free moisture in the sample and the equipment used.
+The appropriate bulk sample reduction method is dependent mainly on the nominal maximum size of the aggregate, the amount of free moisture in the sample, and the equipment used.

-Bulk sample reduction is a first step in preparing properly sized specimens for tests like sieve analysis, soundness, hardness and other physical characteristics.
+Bulk sample reduction is a first step in preparing properly sized specimens for tests like sieve analysis, soundness, hardness, and other physical characteristics.
 The focus of the reduction process is in preserving the same particle size distribution of the bulk sample in subsequent smaller fractions used for test specimens.
 The main reduction methods are discussed in detail in ASTM C702 or AASHTO T248 and include:

 - Mechanical Splitter